 It seemed crazy at the time.
-Rammstein were a band from Germany – from the east side of Germany, no less – who were arrogant/stupid enough to think they could make a career out of singing songs in German.
+Rammstein were a band from Germany – from the former East Germany, no less – who were arrogant/stupid enough to think they could make a career out of singing songs in German.
 Not meaning to be funny, but were they taking the piss?

 Clearly, history has proved that they had the right idea.
 Rammstein have faced so much prejudice in the 22 years since they first emerged on the scene, but it has had about as much impact as a lettuce leaf slapping a giraffe.
 Theirs really is a remarkable achievement.

 The band – vocalist Till Lindemann, guitarists Richard Z Kruspe and Paul Landers, bassist Oliver Riedel, keyboard player Christian Lorenz and drummer Cristoph Schneider – got together in 1993.
 Despite all coming from the former East Germany – specifically East Berlin and Schwerin – they got their name from a town in West Germany called Ramstein.
 In August 1988, 67 people were killed on the US airbase there, when three planes involved in an aerobatics display collided in mid-air.